Basketball in Lithuania: Interwar period (1920–1940)

 Lithuania was granted the right to organize EuroBasket 1939.
 President Smetona was the founder of the main prize and patron of the championship.
 In addition, the Kaunas Sports Hall, Europe's first dedicated basketball arena, was built for the tournament in half a year with a 11,000 capacity (3,500 seated).
 In the competition, a large part of the Lithuania national team's roster consisted of Lithuanian Americans, including Feliksas Kriaučiūnas, Juozas Jurgėla, Vytautas Budriūnas, Mykolas Ruzgys and Pranas Lubinas.
 As a result, there were several protests from other nations.
 Latvia and Estonia refused to play friendly games with Lithuania if Lubinas would compete, and Latvia even suggested to limit the players' height at EuroBasket 1939.
 According to the 1939 edition of Lithuanian magazine Trimitas, "the biggest pillar of our team was Lubinas, since 2-3 away players would run around him and protect him as best they could.
 However, Lubinas, being covered by the away players, did not try to shoot the ball himself, but knew how to pass the ball well to his teammates, who made the most of the opportunities.
 The second biggest fighter in a row was Mykolas Ruzgys, as he knew to concentrate well, is difficult to cover and shoots to the basket from various positions."
 Lubinas, who was the designated player-coach, led Lithuania to a second continental title, even scoring the buzzer-beater in the decisive game versus Latvia, which warranted a 37–36 victory.
 Lubinas narrated to the media at that time about the buzzer-beater versus Latvia as follows: "I forgot everything I knew in Lithuanian.
 I prayed and cursed my partners.
 For the love of God, give me the ball!
 Finally, A. Andrulis, who spoke good English, nodded and passed me the ball.
 I turned and scored.
 That shot gave us the victory 37–36.
 The crowd burst down to the court and carried us on their shoulders."
 Later, Lithuania defeated the Finland national team by 103 points (112–9) and achieved the EuroBasket record of the largest margin victory.
 Immediately after the final game of Lithuania versus Italy, where Lithuania won 41–27 and finished with a 7–0 record, the closing ceremony was held and the Lithuania national team was awarded with Smetona's presidential gift – a dowry chest made from silver and decorated with ambers.
+According to Marie-Eugène Bouge, a 1938–1945 President of the French Federation of Basketball, already at the time basketball was incredibly popular in Lithuania and the arena, which seats more than ten thousand people, was full every day during EuroBasket 1939.
 On 8 June 1939, another event with 4,000 spectators was held at the Kaunas Sports Hall to pay homage to the 1939 European champions during which they were awarded with Smetona's personal gifts (nominal watches) and other institutions gifts.